-guides us through manifold socio-ecological antagonisms and argues against the liberal pluralist conception - an environmental crisis here, a geopolitical crisis there, an accumulation crisis somewhere else, all mysteriously "converging" or "intersecting."
+My conceptual alternatives and historical frames emerged from this labor theory of life.
+"Labor created man"-not the other way around.
+Such a labor ontology guides us through capitalism's manifold socio-ecological antagonisms and argues against the liberal pluralist conception-an environmental crisis here, a geopolitical crisis there, an accumulation crisis somewhere else, all mysteriously "converging" or "intersecting."
 But capitalism's deepening epochal crisis is not plural.
 It's singular, with manifold expressions.
 Its underlying source?
 The class-metabolic contradictions set in motion by the law of value some five centuries ago.
-Those contradictions involve not only a warming planet but the ideological structures, the ruling abstractions, signified by Man, Nature and Civilization.
-These too are material forces in the hands of a ruling class.
+Those contradictions involve not only a warming planet but the ideological structures, the ruling abstractions, signified by Man, Nature, and Civilization.
+These too are material forces in the hands of ruling classes.

-Readers may have encountered my alternatives, necessarily reduced to slogan-like formulae.
+Readers may have encountered my alternatives, necessarily reduced to sloganlike formulae.
 Of these, Cheap Nature and the Capitalocene provocation are surely at the top of the list.
-These are at once proposals for making sense of capitalism's long and uneven world histories, and an attempt to break with the putrid and violent legacy of bourgeois naturalism and its environmentalisms, from Malthus onwards.
+These are, at once, proposals for making sense of capitalism's long and uneven world histories, and an attempt to break free from the putrid and violent legacy of bourgeois naturalism and its environmentalisms, from Malthus onwards.